 There are 13 areas of the genome already associated with age-related macular degeneration.
 Although there is definitive proof of genetic involvement, researchers believe that lifestyle, behavior, and demographics also play a role in the development of glaucoma and macular degeneration.
 There are not currently any ways to detect who will develop either of these vision conditions, but regular eye exams can lead to early diagnosis and prolong your ability to see.

 If you or someone you know is suffering from Glaucoma or Macular Degeneration in the Highland area, contact Seeta Eye Centers at 845-454-1025 to schedule an appointment today.
-We are dedicated to helping residents of Highland, Poughkeepsie, Fishkill, and the surrounding areas of New York with any vision related issues.
+We are dedicated to helping residents of Highland, Poughkeepsie, Yorktown, and the surrounding areas of New York with any vision related issues.